 If your child has a narrow palate it can lead to dental issues such as crowding, impacted teeth, or a crossbite.
-To help correct (or prevent) these issues and more, your Vancouver orthodontist may recommend treatment with a palatal expander.
+To help correct (or prevent) these issues and more, your orthodontist in the Greater Vancouver area may recommend treatment with a palatal expander.
 Here's how they work...

 What is a palatal expander?

 Palatal expanders are orthodontic appliances that are used to help increase the width of your child's upper jaw (the maxilla).
 By widening the upper jaw these common treatment devices help correct orthodontic issues such as a crossbite, crowded teeth, or impacted teeth.
 In fact, palatal expanders are so effective that they are among the most commonly prescribed orthodontic treatments for children.

 Our orthodontists understand that palatal expanders can be a little intimidating at first.
 Parents often feel unnerved at the idea of turning a key to widen the expander but have no fear!
 Expanders are easy to use, and after you've done it a few times you and your child will get used to it and feel more relaxed about the process.

 What Palatal Expanders Do